 Bag Vacuums or Bagless Vacuums

 A vacuum model that has a vacuum bag is very useful if you’re concerned about sealing and containing dust.
 However, vacuum bags can be expensive to purchase and it’s difficult to determine when a bag is full.
 Bagless vacuums are helpful because you can see when they’re full and the containers are detachable so you can empty the dust and dirt right into the trash.
 So, if you’re worried about convenience, we recommend choosing a bagless model.
-However, if you suffer from allergies or respiratory problems, a bag model may be a better choice to keep dust and allergens at bay.
+However, if you suffer from respiratory problems, a bag model may be a better choice to keep dust at bay.

 If you need your vacuum to clean many different areas and not just your carpet, look for models that include a wide variety of attachment options.
 Some models come with additional attachments that are free and some come with ones you can purchase.
 Our favorite attachment tools are: